 PVOD, meaning premium video on demand, allows viewers to access video content sooner than they would have been able to previously.
 You can think of it as an online movie theatre.
 It means that you can go to the premiere of a movie directly from the chosen streaming service.

 Free Ad-Supported Television.
 Particularly popular in the US where audiences are more used to an advertising model than a paid subscription.
 The advertising module is less popular in the UK and Europe where the majority of the audience would rather pay for content than suffer a ton of advertising.
-Usually requires integration into Ad services which can be done with an integration partner, but it's unfortunately not something that works out of the box yet.
+Usually requires integration into Ad services which can be done with an integration partner.
+This particular way of monetising is expected to rise.

 With our monetization module, VIA monetise, you can choose the monetization module that suits your specific needs.
 VIA Monetise enables you to create and manage compelling commercial packages of content and subscriptions tailored for your audiences to develop and grow revenue per viewer.